 Mead is an alcoholic beverage made from fermented honey.
 Think of it this way:

 But what is fermentation, then?

 That's simple, too!
 Fermentation is the process of yeast turning sugar into alcohol.
 A meadmaker, winemaker, or brewer all start by making a sweet liquid known as a must (in wine or meadmaking) or a wort (in brewing).
 The yeast, single cell organisms, are added (pitched in meadmaker terminology) by the meadmaker into the sweet, sugary liquid and allowed to go nuts eating sugar molecules and making them into alcohol molecules.
 Which leads us into another common mead question:

-Since it is made from honey, is mead sweet?
+Since it is made from honey, Mead Must be sweet, Right?